Waterford Hill (Michigan): Development

 As of 2013, there were 265 homes in Waterford Hill Manor and 609 residents as of 2016.

-In 1987, another development began on the northern side of Waterford Hill on Suicide Hill, Middle Hill and Three Layer Hill.
-Streets were built and named Ridgeview Dr. (off Dixie Hwy), Timberway Trail (off of Ridgeway Trail) and Scenic Pines Court (off of Timberway Trail).
+In 1987, another development began on the northern side of Waterford Hill on Suicide Hill, Middle Hill, and Three Layer Hill.
+Streets were built and named Ridgeview Dr. (off Dixie Hwy), Timberway Trail (off of Ridgeway Trail), and Scenic Pines Court (off of Timberway Trail).
 Condominiums were built on the development and were called Clarkston Bluffs.

 Lakes

 The Clinton River winds its way downstream around Waterford Hill and through the four lakes that surround the hill; Greens Lake (117 acres, 55 foot depth), Lester Lake (12 acres, 25 foot depth), Van Norman Lake (66 acres, 90 foot depth), and Townsend Lake (26 acres, 55 foot depth).

-Greens Lake was named for John Green (b.1794-d.1851) who owned a 200-acre farm along the eastern shore of the lake.
+Greens Lake was named for John Green (1794–1851) who owned a 200-acre farm along the eastern shore of the lake.

 Lester Lake was named for William Lester, an early Oakland County settler.

 Van Norman Lake was named for Zenas Harvey Van Norman, who owned the property along the entire northern shore of the lake from 1886 to 1916.

 Townsend Lake was named for Townsend Carpenter Beardslee.
 The son of John W. Beardslee (the first settler in Independence Township), Townsend was the first white child born in the township.